ps-pat/JCheck.jl/docs/src/index.md

 - [`shrink`](@ref)

 The first one is a predicate evaluating to `true` for an object if it can be shrinked.
-The second one is a function returning a `Vector` of shrunk objects.
+The second is a function returning a `Vector` of shrunk objects.
 The implementation for type `Abstractstring` is the
 following: